Young flyers traveling alone

 - For all U.S. domestic flights and select international flights that have immigration and customs pre-clearance at the departure airport: You can get a gate pass at the United ticket counter in order to go through security to the gate to meet your child.
+If the ticket counter is closed, you can get a gate pass at a United baggage service office.
 Gate information is available on the United app and at united.com/flightstatus.
 If the flight arrives late enough at night that the TSA security checkpoint is closed, you’ll meet your child at the baggage claim assigned to the flight.

 - For all other international flights: If your child is traveling on a flight that requires customs or immigration clearance upon arrival, you’ll meet your child in the greeting area on the arrivals level outside baggage claim.